 - To make juices that help digest (break down) food.
 These juices are secreted into the small intestine.

 - To make hormones that help control the sugar and salt levels in the blood.
 These hormones are secreted into the bloodstream.

 The risk of pancreatic cancer is increased by having Beckwith-Wiedemann syndrome or Cushing syndrome.

-Most pancreatic tumors do not secrete hormones and there are no symptoms of disease.
+Most pancreatic tumors do not secrete hormones and there are no signs or symptoms of disease.
 This makes it difficult to diagnose pancreatic cancer early.

-Pancreatic tumors that do secrete hormones may cause symptoms.
-The symptoms depend on the type of hormone being made.
+Pancreatic tumors that do secrete hormones may cause signs and symptoms.
+The signs and symptoms depend on the type of hormone being made.

-If the tumor secretes insulin, symptoms that may occur include the following:
+If the tumor secretes insulin, signs and symptoms that may occur include the following:

 - Feeling very tired.

 - Low blood sugar.
 This can cause blurred vision, headache, and feeling lightheaded, tired, weak, shaky, nervous, irritable, sweaty, confused, or hungry.